Driver Routing and Scheduling with Synchronization Constraints: Results

 \paragraph{Impact of Different Time Discretization Levels}

 Finally, we examine the impact of time discretization on solution quality and computational effort.
 The granularity of the time discretization in our underlying network determines the solution quality.
 Increasing the level of detail and thus the degree of freedom in departure times increases the computational effort but might allow for more efficient driver routes.
-To study this effect, we compute results considering a time interval length of $\paramIntervalLength = 5$ minutes and compare them to our results considering a time interval length of $\paramIntervalLength = 10$ minutes.
-Table~\ref{tab:impactTD} gives an overview of the share of instances solved to optimality (opt.solved[\%]), the average deviation from best-known solutions for instances solved optimally in the respective setting ($\Delta \objectiveValue^*$[\%]), the average deviation from best-known solutions for all instances ($\Delta \objectiveValue$[\%]), and the average computational time ($t[s]$) per instance.
+To study this effect, we compute results for all 351 instances considering a time interval length of $\paramIntervalLength = 5$ minutes and compare them to our results considering a time interval length of $\paramIntervalLength = 10$ minutes.
+Table~\ref{tab:impactTD} gives an overview of

+the share of instances solved to optimality (opt.solved[\%]), the average deviation from best-known solutions for instances solved optimally in the respective setting ($\Delta \objectiveValue^*$[\%]), the average deviation from best-known solutions for all instances ($\Delta \objectiveValue$[\%]), and the average computational time ($t[s]$) per instance.
 As can be seen, the increased problem complexity outweighs the potential for better solution quality.
-While this increased level of detail leads to improved optimal solutions for three instances, the solution quality for instances not solved to optimality is worse with a time discretization of $\paramIntervalLength=5$.
+While this increased level of detail leads to improved optimal solutions for three instances with a reduction of one driver each, the solution quality for instances not solved to optimality is worse with a time discretization of $\paramIntervalLength=5$ so that the total driver count increases by 45.
 Furthermore, the computational time to optimality is higher by a factor of 11 on the same instances, and the share of instances solved to optimality within the time limit decreases by 11.84\%.
 Consequently, for practical applications that aim for a fair balance between solution quality and computational effort, we consider a time discretization of $\paramIntervalLength = 10$ minutes to be sufficient.